Our Schools

 Lvea Village School

-We started teaching in Pagna’s father’s house while we tried to raise enough funds to build a small school.
-Thanks to many wonderful donors, we were able to do it!
-The new school was built in May of 2014 and at that time we had almost 200 students.
-Today, we have over 450 students in Lvea village.
+In 2013, Pagna decided he wanted to open another school in his hometown.
+At the beginning, he started teaching English to some kids in his father’s house while he tried to raise enough funds to build a small school.
+In December of 2013, the first class in Lvea Village School was built thanks to many wonderful donors.
+The new school was finished in May of 2014 and at that time there was almost 200 students.
+Today, there are almost 500 students in Lvea Village learning English every day.

 In addition to building the English school, our goal is to teach the rest of the community which will benefit the community as a whole rather than just the children.

-We believe that by offering assistance to family units rather than individual children we can provide a more sustainable way out of poverty.
+From PCEF, we believe that by offering assistance to family units rather than individual children we can provide a more sustainable way out of poverty.

 Although we succeeded in raising enough funds to build a school, we still require donations to complete the project.